ariannedee/python-data-structures/README.md

 # Python Data Structures and Comprehensions Live Training

-This is the code for the *O'Reilly Live Training* - **Python Data Structures and Comprehensions** presented by Arianne Dee
+This is the local code for the *O'Reilly Live Training* - **Python Data Structures and Comprehensions** presented by Arianne Dee

+If you want to use the web-hosted code, go to: [https://ariannedee.github.io/python-data-structs](https://ariannedee.github.io/python-data-structs/lab/index.html)

 ## For this class, you will need:
 1. **Python 3.7 or higher** installed on your computer